 About the Director

-As a director, Mark approaches the work as an ensemble piece in which every character’s journey comes together to tell a greater story.
+As a director, Mark approaches as an ensemble piece in which every character’s journey comes together to tell a greater story.
 Pace, rhythm, physical behavior, and silence are treated as active storytelling tools, allowing tension to build and meaning to surface without sentimentality.